BourneID7/BourneID7.github.io/word-guess-game/README.md

 # word-guess-game

-Press the "Start Game" button to load a new word.

-Then use the keyboard to make your letter guesses.
+Game starts when you press any letter key to make your first guess.

 Correct letter guesses will replace the blanks in the word.